 Patent rights are territorial

 The right to exclude is territorial.
-If the USPTO grants you a patent, then your patent right is only good for the United States.
+If the USPTO grants you a patent, then your patent right is only enforceable in the United States.

 This principle applies to the patents granted by other countries.
 If someone in China copies your patented invention, then they are not violating your U.S. patent.